troglobit/rfctl/README.md

 Do not use this software in situations where operation of, or lack of operation, may result in property damage, personal injury, or death.
 Regulatory bodies may have locked down public use of RF communication in your location at a national level.
-Do not use the pibang software to break applicable laws and regulations.
+Do not use the `rfctl` software to break applicable laws and regulations.